 Since 2010, Unitaid’s investments in MPP have yielded 44.7 times the value of its funding from the expansion of generic access in countries and subsequent price reductions of licensed products.
 Savings are projected to reach USD 4.3 billion by 2028 for HIV medicines alone, with an 83% average price reduction between originator product and MPP licensed generics.

 France’s support allows MPP to use its proven voluntary licensing model and expertise in carrying out technology transfer for COVID-19 health technologies and voluntary licensing of COVID-19 biotherapeutics such as monoclonal antibodies.
-MPP will also seek voluntary licensing of biotherapeutics beyond COVID-19 that will benefit those living in low- and middle-income countries.
+Thanks to France’s support MPP co-leads an initiative with WHO to increasing local production of COVID-19 vaccines and other therapeutics towards ensuring health security and sustainablity.
+MPP also seeks voluntary licensing of biotherapeutics beyond COVID-19 that will benefit those living in LMICs.